DataFire/Integrations/integrations/generated/amazonaws_kinesis/README.md

   * TagKeys **required** [TagKeyList](#tagkeylist)

 ### ResourceInUseException
 * ResourceInUseException `object`: The resource is not available for this operation.
-For successful operation, the resource needs to be in the <code>ACTIVE</code> state.
+For successful operation, the resource must be in the <code>ACTIVE</code> state.
   * message [ErrorMessage](#errormessage)

 ### ResourceNotFoundException
 * ResourceNotFoundException `object`: The requested resource could not be found.
 The stream might not be specified correctly.
   * message [ErrorMessage](#errormessage)

+### RetentionPeriodHours
+* RetentionPeriodHours `integer`

 ### ScalingType
 * ScalingType `string` (values: UNIFORM_SCALING)